How To Spot the Signs of Drug Use in Teens

 • Slurred speech

-If you suspect signs of marijuana use in your teenager, pay attention to their eyes, which will often be red and heavy-lidded from drugs.
-Alcohol and marijuana, in particular, cause the blood vessels in the eyes to expand, giving a bloodshot appearance [2].
-Intoxication can also cause blurry vision, which makes driving a real danger for both the driver and the other vehicles sharing the road.
+Pay attention to their eyes, which will often be red and heavy-lidded from drugs.
+Alcohol and marijuana, in particular, cause the blood vessels in the eyes to expand, giving the bloodshot appearance.

 While physical signs of drug abuse can be more obvious, psychological signs indicating your teenager is on drugs can be harder to notice.
 These might include your teen going through some of the following: